 Snowpack in the Sierra region provides a natural form of water storage, and Sierra forests and meadows play a role in ensuring water quality and reliability.

-Further, up to 50 percent of the flow into the Sacramento-San Joaquin Delta (Delta) comes from the Sierra.
-The Delta is the hub of the State of California's water system, providing water to more than 25 million Californians and three million acres of agricultural land.
+Further, 75 percent of the fresh water that flows into the Sacramento-San Joaquin Delta (Delta) comes from the Sierra.
+The Delta is the hub of the State of California’s water system, providing water to more than 25 million Californians and three million acres of agricultural land.

 Together, these two regions act as California’s natural water infrastructure, and are critical pieces of a complex system that provides clean, reliable water for the state.